 “We care about the people that come and enjoy our shows and work on our shows, and we want to see a world and an industry in which we have longevity and we can control some of the emissions issues that we may be having,” Perry said.

-Since the technology is fairly new, Perry says it still comes with a high price tag.
-But they’re hopeful that as more festivals start using it, it will become a more common practice.
+Since the technology is fairly new, Perry said it still comes with a high price tag.
+But C3 is hopeful that as more festivals start using it, it will become a more common practice.

 “As we are investing in it, as our partners like Reverb are investing in it, as other people in the industry are investing in it, the demand continues to rise, but the investment in turn makes more supply readily available to us,” Perry said.

-Even though it is costly, it’s something important that C3 wants to invest in for the future of their music festivals, especially here in Austin to preserve Zilker Park.
+Even though it is costly, it’s something important that C3 wants to invest in for the future of its music festivals, especially in Austin, to preserve Zilker Park.